EndiKebede/GMIA-NEXT-Next-Generation-Global-Map-of-Irrigated-Areas-Using-Data-Fusion/README.md

 GMIA-NEXT: Next-Generation Global Map of Irrigated Areas Using Data Fusion
 =========================================================================

 GMIA-NEXT is a high-resolution (30-meter) global map of irrigated areas for the 2023/24 growing season.
-It integrates multi-source remote sensing, machine learning, and agricultural statistics to generate an improved, next-generation representation of contemporary irrigated land.
+It integrates multi-source remote sensing, machine learning, and agricultural statistics to generate an improved, next-generation representation of the current extent of irrigated cropland.

 This repository contains all accompanying code used to prepare, train, post-process, and validate the GMIA-NEXT dataset.